celebrate-christmas

 6 Meaningful Ways to Celebrate Christmas

 How many of us have felt like Charlie Brown about Christmas?
 Creator Charles Schultz was onto something long before it became the reality it is today.
-The birth of Jesus has become more about greed, consumerism, and a jolly fat man in red.
+The birth of Jesus can easily become more about greed and consumerism.
 Charlie’s sister, Sally, sums it up pretty nicely when she demands, “All I want is what I have coming to me…all I want is my fair share!”
-Christmas has turned into an entitlement.

 The birth of Jesus represents the hope of mankind.
 “Born this day in the city of David, a Savior, which is Christ the Lord,” the Angel of the Lord proclaimed.
-This purpose of this article is not to say it is wrong to celebrate Christmas in the cultural way we do, but don’t miss the true meaning.
-To help with how to go about doing that, here are 6 meaningful ways to celebrate Christmas:
+I’m not saying it’s wrong to celebrate Christmas with all of the lights and presents.
+All of that is fun, but don’t miss the true meaning.
+Here are 6 meaningful ways to celebrate Christmas.

 1. Advent Countdown

-Ordinarily, we may give our children a small gift in the 24 days of December leading up to Christmas Day or perhaps small candies.
-You may want to craft an advent countdown of scripture verses that explain to the kids who Christ is and what he represents such as John 3:16.
+Use an Advent calendar and small gifts or candy to count down the days of December leading to Christmas Day.
+You may want to craft an advent countdown of scripture verses that explain to your kids who Jesus is, such as John 3:16.
 However, a little candy will probably go over well too.

-The birth of Christ is our pathway to unification with the Creator.
+The birth of Jesus is the way to reunification with the God.
 Without him, we are separated from God.
-This Christmas season begin the process of putting Christ in the center of your family or work to strengthen that reality.
-One way to do this is to hold a family bible discussion each day during the season.
-Pick a part of the Christmas story and create a dialogue with your children.
+It’s what we sing about in a famous Christmas carol: “Peace on earth and mercy mild, God and sinners reconciled.”
+This Christmas season focus on the deep story of Christmas.
+One way to do this is to hold a family Bible discussion each day during the season.
+Pick part of the Christmas story and ask your children what they think.
 You may want to read to them about the journey of Joseph and Mary on the way to Bethlehem.
 Discuss how our own lives parallel that rocky and dangerous trek but, with the protection and blessing of God in our lives, we will successfully fulfill our purpose.

-Before the hustle and bustle of Christmas Eve service hits your church, ask for permission.
-Perhaps create a special night for a silent altar worship during the week before Christmas Day.
-Take with you a single candle to light, and kneel before God in prayer and humbleness.
+Before the hustle and bustle of Christmas Eve service hits your church, create a time of silent prayer and reflection for your family.
+Take with you a single candle to light, and be quiet before God in humility and gratitude.
 Give each member of your family their own candle and keep it completely silent.

 God came to us in human form to reconcile our relationship with him.
-His birth, death, and resurrection represent this reconciliation in the person of Jesus Christ.
+His birth, death, and resurrection represent this reconciliation in the person of Jesus.
 Consider doing the same in your own relationships this Christmas season.
 Reconcile with and forgive those that have hurt you and, for those that you have hurt, seek forgiveness by sincere apology.
-Nothing could be more Christ-like at Christmas.

 6. Family Prayer